Sex Therapy Training: An Introduction

 Becoming a Sex Therapist is as exciting as it is challenging.
 The American Association of Sexuality Educators, Counselors, and Therapists (AASECT) certifies new therapists each year from all over the globe with innovative and inspiring ideas and perspectives.
 The training is rigorous, but the result is certification that is recognized and respected in both the therapy and medical fields alike.

-Beginning April 4, 2017, the South Shore Sexual Health Center, LLC, (SSSHC) will be providing all of the Core Knowledge Courses and Skills Training CEU's needed to become an American Association of Sexuality Educators, Counselors, and Therapists (AASECT) certified Sex Therapist.
+The South Shore Sexual Health Center, LLC, (SSSHC) provides all of the Core Knowledge Courses and Skills Training CEU's needed to become an American Association of Sexuality Educators, Counselors, and Therapists (AASECT) certified Sex Therapist.

-Core Knowledge training will take place three Tuesdays per month for 10 months from 5:30 to 8:30pm, and the 60 credits of Skills Training Intensives will occur in two one week sessions in July, 2017 and January, 2018.
+Core Knowledge training will take place two or three Tuesdays per month for 12 months from 5:30 to 8:30pm, and the 60 credits of Skills Training Intensives will occur in two one week sessions in July, 2019 and January, 2020.
 All of the training will be held at our offices in Quincy, Massachusetts.
-Training will be limited to 15 students for 2017/18.
-Supervision will also be available, as will a planned and required SAR (Sexual Attitude Reassessment), which will be held on August 12-13th of 2017.
+Training will be limited to 15 students for 2019/20.
+Supervision will also be available, as will a planned and required SAR (Sexual Attitude Reassessment).
 Both the supervision and the SAR are not included in the cost of the program.

 Tuition for the year program is $5,500.
 Courses are also offered individually at $120 per class.